EmCarlss/HICP_Voyager/README.md

 This app enables to easily produce a graph for the all-items level or any subcomponent(s) in the european HICP (Harmonized Index of Consumer Prices).
 Users can also choose countries and set a new reference period, common for all selected index series.

+Version 1.1: Added functionality to also compare the item weights between countries.

 How to use:

 1. Select countries from the list.